nativelibs4java/Scalaxy/Loops/README.md

 # Scalaxy/Loops

-Optimized foreach loops (using a macro to rewrite them to an equivalent while loop), currently limited to Range loops.
+Optimized foreach loops for Scala 2.10 (using a macro to rewrite them to an equivalent while loop), currently limited to Range loops.

 The following expression:
 ```scala